 “Foods that make you messy tend to gather a cult following, and ramen is definitely one of those foods,” Orkin said.
 “It’s fun to eat; you can slurp it up and make a mess.
 And like any messy food, like crabs or ribs, once you allow yourself to get a little messy you end up smiling every time.”

-If there’s one sign that ramen is really having its moment, it’s the fact that great new ramen shops are opening all the time, in some places you might not expect.
-In order to assemble our ranking of America’s best, we reached out to leading culinary authorities throughout the country to ask what their personal favorite shops are (sticking to restaurants that specialize in ramen and noodles instead of, say, sushi bars with one bowl of ramen on the menu), and we supplemented those suggestions with ramen shops featured in local reviews and pre-existing regional and local rankings.
-We then took that list of more than 100 shops from across the country and built a survey, with the shops separated by region.
-We invited our group of trusted panelists, made up of chefs, bloggers, journalists, and other culinary authorities, to vote for their favorites, and more than 30, including the Los Angeles Times’ Jonathan Gold and our fleet of city editors, cast their votes.
-In the end there was one clear winner, but the top shops aren’t all found in ramen hotspots like New York and the Bay Area; there’s great ramen all over America, and we bet that even if you live in a small city you can find a decent bowl of ramen in your neck of the woods as well.
+In order to assemble our ranking of America’s best, we reached out to leading culinary authorities throughout the country to ask what their personal favorite shops are (sticking to restaurants that specialize in ramen and noodles instead of, say, sushi bars with one bowl of ramen on the menu), and we supplemented those suggestions with ramen shops featured in local reviews and rankings.
+The top shops aren’t all found in ramen hotspots like New York and the Bay Area; there’s great ramen all over America, and we bet that even if you live in a small city you can find a decent bowl of ramen in your neck of the woods as well.

-Ramen is one of the trendiest foods in the country today, and even though it has centuries of history behind it, it’s one of the least intimidating foods out there.
+Even though it has centuries of history behind it, ramen is actually one of the least intimidating foods out there.
 In fact, digging into a big bowl of it with some friends and a mug of cold beer is about as laid-back and fun as it gets.
 Read on to learn which ramen shops are America’s best.